Gaza war hostage crisis: Negotiations

 On 10 October 2023, the spokesperson for Hamas's military wing Abu Obaida broadcast a message on Al Jazeera that Hamas would not consider any hostage negotiations unless Israel ceased any military effort to respond to Hamas attacks.

 In a reconstruction of the negotiations, Franklin Foer has written that by 13 October 2023, the Emir of Qatar, Tamim bin Hamad Al Thani in a discussion with Antony Blinken, said that Hamas had succeeded far beyond its expectations in taking far more hostages than it could manage, and was disposed to release some in exchange for a pause in Israeli airstrikes.
 Qatar had conveyed this readiness to Israel, without succeeding in getting the Israelis to focus on the proposal.
 Attempts by the Americans to follow up on this possibility only met with an Israeli unwillingness to explore the option.

 In November 2023, Hamas offered a deal dubbed as "everyone for everyone" or "all for all" — a release of all hostages being held in Gaza in exchange for Israel releasing thousands of Palestinians in Israeli prisons.
 Some Israeli families have spoken in support for such a deal.

 Shortly after the October attacks Thailand had been in official talks with Hamas with a group convened by the countries parliamentary speaker Wan Muhamad Noor Matha about the release of their citizens.
 The group conveyed to Hamas that the citizens were not party to the conflict, but instead part of the around 30,000 Thai laborers who work in the Israeli agriculture sectors.
 While some had been captured about 39 were killed in the attacks and about 8,600 repatriated back to Thailand.

 On 8 November, Hamas sources told news agencies that Hamas could release 10–15 hostages in exchange for a three-day humanitarian pause in fighting.
 On 9 November, Benjamin Netanyahu had reportedly rejected such an exchange.
 On 13 November it was reported that Hamas had told Qatari mediators that the group was willing to release up to 70 women and children hostages held in Gaza for a five-day truce and the release of 275 women and children held by Israel.

 On 9 November, Al-Quds Brigades released a video where spokesperson Abu Hamza states that they are prepared for the unconditional release of 77-year old Hanna Katzir, citing humanitarian reasons and their inability to provide her with her specific medical needs, as well as the release of 13-year old Yagil Yaakov.
 Israel refused the offer, claiming it would play into the captor's "psychological terror".
-On 21 November, it was erroneously reported that Katsir had died from medical complications, however she was still alive and was released on 24 November.
+On 21 November, it was erroneously reported that Katzir had died from medical complications, however she was still alive and was released on 24 November.
 Yagil Yaakov, alongside his older brother, were released on 27 November.